MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/visual-vs-windowed-hosting.md

 <!-- ====================================================================== -->
 ## Scenarios for selecting the hosting approach

-Both hosting approaches are similar in functionality, but they suit different needs depending on the app requirements.
+Both approaches for hosting the WebView2 control in your app are similar in functionality, but they suit different needs depending on the app requirements.

 #### Visual hosting: Good for granular controls